Guides / Building Search UI / Going further

 });

-Note that the search box remains visible when you scroll, so you can update your query without manually scrolling back up.
-When you do, you need to make sure to reset the scroll position of the list so you can see the top results first.
+The search box remains visible, so users can update their query without manually scrolling back up.
+When users do this, reset the scroll position of the list so they can see the top results first.

 1